 Below is a comma-separated list of all tags automatically added to ChannelReply notifications.
 You may be asked to copy this list if you are using one of our autoresponder systems:

-return, neworder, positivefeedback, neutralfeedback, negativefeedback, bestoffer, inquiry, case, cancelorder, PaymentDispute, negative, feedback, AmazonAnswers, ServiceMessage, imei, invoice
+return, neworder, positivefeedback, neutralfeedback, negativefeedback, bestoffer, inquiry, case, cancelorder, PaymentDispute, negative, feedback, AmazonAnswers, servicemessage, imei, invoice, advertising

-A ChannelReply tag identifying a Walmart ticket on Freshdesk.
+A ChannelReply tag identifying a Walmart ticket in Freshdesk.

 Tags will show you which message came from which account.
 Since we entered “back_market_us” as the tag for our backmarket.com account, we will see that tag on every backmarket.com message in our helpdesk.